Privacy Notice | Suvera Ltd

 We hold your data only until such time as we have told you that Suvera is available with your GP.
 We have no reason to keep it any longer for this purpose, and we hope that you then continue to use our products and services via your GP.

-When you use Suvera and create an account with us, we process usage data, such as when you open and close our software, what product features you use and what device you are using.
+When you use Suvera’s online portal, we process usage data, such as when you open and close our software, what product features you use and what device you are using.
 This allows us to improve our software by better understanding your workflows, to provide you with usage data, to monitor the functioning of our software and to prevent fraud, cyberattacks and other dishonest behaviour.

 Lawful basis for processing